 All fixed and running like a charm.

-These very small pools are tough to keep clean.
+These very small pools are tough to keep clean .
 We use a siphon type vacuum that attaches to the hose for cleaning the pool, it's great for the big stuff but terrible at the fine silt.
-The super fine particulate matter was giving us fits, it would just flow through everything we tried.
-I read some forums about how other were dealing with this problem and I came up with a couple of things that were far superior to the bags that come with the vacuum.
-First I used some gym socks slid over the inlet held on with a zip tie.
+The super fine particulate matter was giving us fits; it would just flow through everything we tried because with our set up we don't have a proper filter.
+I read some forums about how others were dealing with this problem and I came up with a couple of things that were far superior to the bags that come with the vacuum.
+First, I used some gym socks slid over the inlet held on with a zip tie.
 Then I learned about biodiesel bags that will filter to 1 micron from Duda Diesel.
 I bought the poly felt filter bag #2, 7" x 32" This is what you see in the picture.
 Boy did that do the job, really filters out the fine stuff.
 I had to modify the bag to fit around the inlet.
 I tapered the bag with my sewing machine to make the opening smaller and then I stitched an old t-shirt sleeve to the open end of the bag so that I had something thinner to wrap around the inlet so that I could use a zip tie to cinch it on tight.

 Now all we need is warm weather so we can get in and enjoy all of our hard work!